top of page

 It was distressing, yet I had peeked behind the curtain.
 The stories kept me coming back for more.
 Remembering them made me who I have become.

 I began writing essays in 2000, first through a monthly column for our cancer center newsletter, and then through a blog on my hospital’s website, Reflections in a Head Mirror.
 I have also shared essays on “Lake Effect,” on WUWM – Milwaukee’s NPR station.
 As my writing developed, I began publishing in widely-read publications such as the Journal of the American Medical Association (JAMA) column, “A Piece of My Mind,” as well as placing essays in the Journal of Clinical Oncology, JAMA Otolaryngology-Head & Neck Surgery, the Yale Journal for Humanities in Medicine, and Narrative Inquiry in Bioethics.
-I also published humor, poetry, and fiction in literary journals including The Examined Life: A Literary Journal of the Carver College of Medicine and Creative Wisconsin.
+I also published humor, poetry, and fiction in literary journals including The Examined Life: A Literary Journal of the Carver College of MedicineCreative Wisconsin, and Intima: A Journal of Narrative Medicine.

 My next adventure was to compile my favorite essays into a book.
 A Fullness of Uncertain Significance: Stories of Surgery, Clarity, and Grace was published by TEN16 Press in 2021.

 Throughout my career as a surgeon, I always viewed the three imperative tasks of a physician to be this: to listen more than speaking, to accompany those who suffer, and to be empathetic with all those we meet.
 It is all about hearing and responding to stories.
-Even in retirement, I am attempting to live this way.
+Even in retirement, I attempt to live this way.
 To those who read this, thank you for accompanying me on my journey.

 _____________________

 Bruce H. Campbell, MD FACS is a Professor Emeritus at the Medical College of Wisconsin, having held appointments in both the Department of Otolaryngology and the Institute for Health and Equity (Bioethics and Medical Humanities).
-He holds a faculty appointment in the Kern Institute.

 His clinical focus was in the diagnosis and surgical management of head and neck cancer.
 He had an NIH grant to study cancer survivorship, investiaged a variety of head and neck cancer topics, and published papers on medical student reflective writing.

-He has an interest in global surgery in under-resourced regions of the world and has worked with surgical partners in Tanzania and Kenya.
+He has an interest in global surgery in under-resourced regions of the world and worked with surgical partners in Tanzania and Kenya.

 Now that the crazy deadlines, demands, and documentation of a clinical practice no longer drive his existence, he continues to write and edit, while trying to focus on the things that are most important.
 He wonders why he can't get more accomplished.